 CYCLING PERFORMANCE TIPS

-Almost all fat digestion occurs in the small intestine where triglycerides are cleaved into their component molecules - glycerol and fatty acids.
+Fat digestion takes place in the small intestine.
+Triglycerides are first cleaved into their component molecules - glycerol and fatty acids.
 The fatty acid molecules are then transported through intestinal lining cells and into the blood.
-As they circulate, they diffuse through cell membranes and are either directly metabolized as an energy source or reconstituted into triglycerides for storage.
-(Excess carbohydrates in the diet are also converted into triglycerides and stored in the same fat cells).
+As they circulate through the body, they diffuse through cell membranes where they are available to be directlymetabolized as an energy source or reconstituted back into triglycerides for storage and future use.
+(Note - excess dietary carbohydrates are also converted into triglycerides).

-Fats are OK, and indeed useful if they are eaten in a balanced diet that encourages adequate Caloric intake for the athlete in training.
-But there is no proof that eating a low carbohydrate/high fat training diet in some way forces fat metabolism efficiency.
-A friend of mine commented to me that training on the South Beach diet (a low carbohydrate and thus relative high fat weight loss diet) was one of the more difficult things he had ever done as he rode with the feeling of fatigue every day.
-So I'd consider the high fat/low carbohydrate training diet as specifically helpful only for elite ultra-endurance athletes, where long distances are going to be covered, carbohydrate snacks are not going to be readily available, and a final sprint is not part of the plan.
+Fats are a useful part of a balanced diet for the athlete in training.
+But there is no proof that going the extra step and eating an extremely low carbohydrate/high fat training diet in some way forces fat metabolism efficiency.
+A friend of mine commented to me that training on the South Beach diet (a low carbohydrate and thus relative high fat weight loss diet) was one of the more difficult things he had ever done as he rode with a feeling of fatigue every day.
+And as a result, he could not push his training to levels above ~ 65% VO2max.
+He lost weight (his goal) but in turn felt he had lost his high end aerobic training edge.

 Consider replacing as much saturated fat as possible with mono-unsaturated fats.
 You also need to be sure to get adequate omega-3 and omega-6 fatty acids -- the essential fatty acids found in many foods, including fish, flax seed, walnuts, and wheat germ.
 Use nuts such as almonds and walnuts as a topping in your cereal or add them to salads.
 Substitute monounsaturated (olive oil, canola oil, and avocado) for saturated oils and eliminate trans-fatty acids.